Burger King invokes prima nocta - The Beaverton

 Burger King invokes prima nocta

-For the uninitiated, prima nocta is the legal right of noble lords to have sex with any bride under his rule on her wedding, more recently popularized by the Braveheart.
+For the uninitiated, prima nocta is the legal right of noble lords to have sex with any bride under his rule on her wedding, more recently popularized by the film Braveheart.
 Still, questions circulate as to whether is legal?

 “No,” said Dr. Jennifer Crae, a postdoctoral scholar at ’s Legal Centre for Research.
 “This is in no way legal.
-Mascots have a long of trying to manipulate laws they think they’re entitled to – for example, The Noid of Domino’s Pizza, and his notorious double homicide of 1998.”
+Mascots have a long history of trying to manipulate laws they think they’re entitled to – for example, The Noid of Domino’s Pizza, and his notorious double homicide of 1998.”

 “This is yet another move from an attention-hungry troll looking to stir the pot,” added Dr. Crae.